MihaiTudor26/mihaitudor26.github.io/_pages/about.md

 ## 🎓 Education

 **2015–2018**
-• B.S. in Mathematics, University of Craiova, Faculty of Science, specialization in Mathematics
+• B.S. in Mathematics, University of Craiova, Faculty of Science, specialization in Mathematics.

 **2018–2020**
-• M.S. in Mathematics, University of Craiova, Faculty of Science, specialization in Applied Mathematics
+• M.S. in Mathematics, University of Craiova, Faculty of Science, specialization in Applied Mathematics.

 **Oct.
 2020–Nov.
-2021**
+2023**
-• Ph.D. in Mathematics, University of Craiova, Doctoral School of Science.
+• Ph.D. in Mathematics, University of Craiova, Doctoral School of Science, Domain Field: Mathematics.

 ## 🔬 Research Interests